vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 [^41]: For amusement, try substituting the phrase "climate change" with "hotting up."
 9.4.1 Heating Up
-Recall that the radiative forcing of 2.2 $W/m^2$ arising from a 50% enhance- ment to the pre-industrial CO2 concentration42 is expected to result in 1.7°C of eventual warming.
+Recall that the radiative forcing of 2.2 $W/m^2$ arising from a 50% enhancement to the pre-industrial CO2 concentration42 is expected to result in 1.7°C of eventual warming.
 But measurements indicate only 1.0°C of warming so far.
 Is our understanding wrong?
 As we saw in Sec.
 6.2 (p.
 85), it takes energy to change something's temperature.
 When the rate of energy input43 is limited, it takes time to accomplish a temperature rise.[^44]
 Earth is by-and-large in thermodynamic equilibrium.
 The sun deposits energy onto Earth at a rate of 240 $W/m^2$, when averaged over the surface (Eq.
 9.3).
 Prior to the modern increase in CO2 concentration, we had no additional radiative forcing from CO2 and had an average surface temperature of 288 K (15°C), as in Eq.
 9.4.
 Because it was in equilibrium, we know that the infrared radiation from Earth must have also totaled 240 $W/m^2$ to match the solar input.